qonto/ember-prismic-dom/README.md

 <Prismic::Dom @nodes={{@myPrismicDoc.data.myRichText}} />
 ```

-### onUnknonwnTag
+### onUnknownTag

-Additionaly you can pass an `onUnknownTag` action to handle recieving data of a type `Prismic::Dom` can't render.
+Additionally you can pass an `onUnknownTag` action to handle receiving data of a type `Prismic::Dom` can't render.

 ```hbs
 <Prismic::Dom